dotnet/aspire/src/Components/Aspire.StackExchange.Redis.DistributedCaching/README.md

 builder.AddRedisDistributedCache(configureOptions: options => options.ConnectTimeout = 3000);
 ```

-## DevHost Extensions
+## App Extensions

-In your DevHost project, register a Redis container and consume the connection using the following methods:
+In your App project, register a Redis container and consume the connection using the following methods:

 ```cs
 var redis = builder.AddRedisContainer("cache");